 What are the essential IT core banking features?

-After analyzing the top banking software vendors, we’ve figured out the core banking features indispensible in a decent solution.
+After analyzing the top core banking software vendors, we’ve figured out the core banking features indispensable in a decent solution.

 The solution needs to offer two-factor verification to boost security and protect clients’ sensitive data.